 The Traditional Last

 This type of last looks just like a wooden (or plastic) foot and is primarily built to maintain the natural position of your grubby trotters.
-This type of last lends itself to shoes that are built with comfort or all-day use in mind.
+This type of last lends itself to neutral climbing shoes, models that are built with comfort or all-day use in mind.
 Because of the flat footbed and rigid structure, these shoes will perform best on slabs and smears.

 The Cambered Last